platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 For example: `Aladdin:OpenSesame` would become `Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l`.

-Be aware that this approach will apply the same user and password to all development environments, too.
+Be aware that this approach applies the same user and password to all development environments, too.
 You can have developers enter credentials through their browser, or override the access control setting for each child environment.